alexpls/alexplescan.com/content/posts/2016/development-environment-config-overrides-in-jekyll/index.md

----
-date: "2016-03-28T00:00:00Z"
++++
+date = '2016-03-28T00:00:00Z'
-description: How to use a separate config for running Jekyll in development and production environments.
-title: Development environment config overrides in Jekyll
+description = 'How to use a separate config for running Jekyll in development and production environments.' title = 'Development environment config overrides in Jekyll' tags = ['jekyll']
----
++++

 While building this website using Jekyll I found that there were a few places where I needed to override config variables when the site is running in a development